istio/istio.io/content/en/docs/ambient/architecture/index.md

 #### Outbound

-When a captured pod makes an outbound request, it will be transparently redirected to ztunnel which will determine where and how to forward the request.
+When a pod in ambient mesh makes an outbound request, it will be transparently redirected to ztunnel which will determine where and how to forward the request.
 In general, the traffic routing behaves just like Kubernetes default traffic routing;
 requests to a `Service` will be sent to an endpoint within the `Service` while requests directly to a `Pod` IP will go directly to that IP.

 However, depending on the destination's capabilities, different behavior will occur.
-If the destination is also captured, or otherwise has Istio proxy capabilities (such as a sidecar), the request will be upgraded to an encrypted {{< gloss "HBONE" >}}HBONE tunnel{{< /gloss >}}.
+If the destination is also added in the mesh, or otherwise has Istio proxy capabilities (such as a sidecar), the request will be upgraded to an encrypted {{< gloss "HBONE" >}}HBONE tunnel{{< /gloss >}}.
-If the destination has a waypoint proxy, in addition to being upgraded to HBONE, the request will instead be forwarded to that waypoint for Layer 7 policy enforcement.
+If the destination has a waypoint proxy, in addition to being upgraded to HBONE, the request will also be forwarded to that waypoint for L7 policy enforcement.

-Note that in the case of a request to a `Service`, if the service *has* a waypoint and the waypoint can capture `service` or `all` traffic, the request will be sent to its waypoint to enforce service-oriented policies to the traffic.
-Similarly, in the case of a request to a `Pod` IP, if the pod *has* a waypoint and the waypoint can capture `workload` or `all` traffic, the request will be sent to its waypoint to enforce pod-oriented policies to the traffic.
+Note that in the case of a request to a `Pod` IP, if the pod *has* a waypoint and the waypoint can accept `workload` or `all` traffic, the request will be sent to its waypoint to enforce L7 policies to the traffic.
 In the rare case that a `Service` has a mix of waypoint enabled and non-enabled endpoints, some requests would be sent to a waypoint while other requests to the same service would not.

 #### Inbound

-When a captured pod receives an inbound request, it will be transparently redirected to ztunnel.
+When a pod in ambient mesh receives an inbound request, it will be transparently redirected to ztunnel.
 When ztunnel receives the request, it will apply Authorization Policies and forward the request only if the request meets the policies.

 A pod can receive HBONE traffic or plaintext traffic.